Mat3814/ID2223_Lab2/README.md

 ![alt text](https://github.com/Mat3814/ID2223_Lab2/blob/main/Task2/Metrics/Bleu_score.png)

-From 24K rows of training we started switching from opus book to europarl, here we saw clear improvements on the score
+From 24 we started switching from opus book to europarl, here we saw clear improvements on the score

+## Usage

+You can use this model on the hugging face space :